Dityath/dityath/README.md

 <h1> Hi I'm Ditya Athallah </h1>

 I'm a Frontend Developer that love react js.
-Currently student at Telkom University and also freelance website developer based in Indonesia
+Currently student at Telkom University, update: I'm no longer student at Telkom, and also freelance website developer based in Indonesia

 ### Contact me! :mailbox: